CloudLabsAI-Azure/FabConRTITutorial/Lab_Files/Exercise-4.md

+# Build A Fabric Real-Time Intelligence Solution in a Day
+## Estimated duration: 4 hours

 ### Task 1:  Real-Time Dashboard
 In this task, you will build a real-time dashboard to visualize the streaming data and set it to refresh every 30 seconds.
 (Optionally) A pre-built version of the dashboard is available to download here, which can be imported and configured to your KQL Database data source.